Xyna-Factory/xyna-process-modeller/README.md

 ## XYNA PROCESS MODELLER

-The Xyna Process Modeller contains all data of the [Xyna Process Modeller](https://github.com/GIP-SmartMercial/xyna-process-modeller/wiki) that are relevant from design time right to production.
-Graphical and intuitive usability have been at the heart of the program’s design while interfaces for the development in external tools are supplied for technical implementations.
+The Xyna Process Modeller is the graphical modeling tool used to edit all types of XMOM Objects like Workflows, Data Types and Exception Types.
+It also supports the integration of 3rd party programs for technical implementations by modeling Coded Services and Service Groups.

 ### Wiki and Build
 * [Xyna Process Modeller](https://github.com/GIP-SmartMercial/xyna-process-modeller/wiki)